 If you notice that things seem blurry or your vision is less sharp, give us a call and schedule an eye exam.
 You may simply need an updated prescription for your eyeglasses or contact lenses to see your best, but there may be other issues you’re not aware of causing the change which can only be diagnosed during an eye exam.
 If you develop sudden eye pain, see flashes of light, or see a sudden increase in the number of eye floaters, give us a call right away, as these can be symptoms of a serious problem that needs immediate attention.

 Get Regular Comprehensive Eye Exams

 Perhaps the best thing you can do to protect your eye health and vision is to maintain a regular schedule of comprehensive eye exams and care.
 Even if your vision seems fine, some eye diseases and conditions have no symptoms in the early stages, and the only way to catch them early is through a comprehensive eye exam.
-Eye exams are important not only for your eye health but are an important part of your overall health care, as your eyes are a window to your health and your eye doctor can spot issues which may be happening elsewhere in your body through an eye exam.
+Eye exams are important not only for your eye health but are an important part of your overall health care.
+Your eyes are a window to your health and your eye doctor can spot issues that may be happening elsewhere in your body through an eye exam.